 4. Learn to accept defeat

 Another destroyer of a poker career is bad luck.
 We’re all going to get stacked by a gutshot straight draw that hits from time to time.
 We’re all going to have losing sessions.
-But you can’t let that destroy your confidence or you’ll never make it in this game.
+But you can’t let that destroy your confidence or you’ll never make it in this difficult poker game.

-Poker requires mental toughness.
+In addition to getting dealt good hands from Lady Luck, poker requires mental toughness.
 Watch videos on YouTube of Phil Ivey taking bad beats.
 Pay attention to his reaction.
 He never gets upset about a bad beat, or at least he doesn’t show it, and it’s no surprise he’s one of the best of all-time.
 You’ll win some, you’ll lose some, and that’s the way it is with every professional poker player.

 5. Never get too high